 Status and Distribution

 Predominantly an adventive species introduced with various stored grain products.
 It has been attracted to light in the wild on at least three occasions, in Dorset, Essex and Hampshire.
 Indoor records of the moth and larva have been reported from widely scattered localities in England and Scotland, often at ports.
-No records have been received from Wales, Ireland, Northern Ireland, Isle of Man or the Channel Islands.
+Not recorded from Wales, Ireland, Northern Ireland, Isle of Man or the Channel Islands.

 Foodplant and Larval Feeding Signs